NACLab/ngc-museum/exhibits/ei_rnn/README.md

-This model is effectively made up of three layers -- a sensory input layer, a recurrently-wired hidden layer/population of excitatory and inhibitory rated-coded neurons (the ratio of inhibitory to excitatory neurons is accordance to Dale's law), and another layer of output/readout neural units.
+This model is effectively made up of three layers -- a sensory input layer, a recurrently-wired hidden layer/population of excitatory and inhibitory rated-coded neurons (the ratio of inhibitory to excitatory neurons is 4:1), and another layer of output/readout neural units.
 The input-to-hidden, recurrent (hidden-to-hidden), and hidden-to-output synaptic connections are all adjusted via local gradients (implemented in the form of Hebbian-like rules) accumulated via eligibility traces.
-Note that all synaptic efficacies are enforced to be non-negative and the signs are fixed (meaning that excitatory connections remain excitatory, and inhibitory connections remain inhibitory, throughout the simulation of the model).
+Note that all synaptic efficacies are enforced to be non-negative and the signs are fixed a priori (meaning that excitatory connections remain excitatory, and inhibitory connections remain inhibitory, throughout the simulation of the model; this adheres to Dale's law/principle).

 <i>Task</i>: This model engages in time-series forecasting, via next time-step prediction (essentially, this means
 that this model iteratively optimizes a sequence loss), given a single, synthetically-generated time-varying stream of